 - Pan American pursuant to Article VII, Section 17 of the Texas Constitution and Chapter 62, Texas Education Code, for each fiscal year starting with the fiscal year that began on September 1, 1995 and ending with the fiscal year that ends on August 31, 2005.
 See "SECURITY AND SOURCE OF PAYMENT."

-Book-Entry Only

-The Bonds are issuable only as fully registered bonds, without coupons, and, when issued, will be initially registered in the name of Cede & Co., as registered owner and nominee for DTC, which initially will act as securities depository for all of the Bonds pursuant to a book-entry only system described herein.
+Book-Entry Only The Bonds are issuable only as fully registered bonds, without coupons, and, when issued, will be initially registered in the name of Cede & Co., as registered owner and nominee for DTC, which initially will act as securities depository for all of the Bonds pursuant to a book-entry only system described herein.
 Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or any integral multiple thereof.
 Beneficial owners of the Bonds will not receive physical delivery of Bond certificates except as described herein.
 For so long as Cede & Co., as nominee of DTC, is the exclusive registered owner of the Bonds, principal of and interest on the Bonds will be payable by the Paying Agent to DTC on each applicable payment date.
 DTC will be responsible for distributing the amounts so paid to the beneficial owners of the Bonds.
 See "THE BONDS - Book-Entry Only System."

-Proceeds from the sale of the Bonds will be used to finance improvements in classrooms and facilities for The University of Texas - Pan American.
+Use of Proceeds Proceeds from the sale of the Bonds will be used to finance improvements in classrooms and facilities for The University of $Texas$ - Pan American.
 Proceeds will also be used to pay the costs of issuance of the Bonds.
 See "SOURCES AND USES OF FUNDS."
+Bond Counsel Vinson & Elkins L.L.P., Houston and Austin, Texas.